The myth is, after all, the never-ending story!!

 Did you also hear that guest posting is dead?
 Or maybe that it is no more of any significance in your SEO strategy?

 The answer is straight and ripe.
-Guest Blogging/Posting continues to be a vastly valuable tactic for building strong and powerful backlinks.
-You must be choosy about picking up the sites that accept guest posts and belongs to a relevant industry too.
+Guest Blogging/Posting continues to be a vastly valuable tactic for building strong backlinks.
+You must be choosy about picking up the sites that accept guest posts and belong to a relevant industry.